Modal Soul

-Modal Soul is the second full-length album by Japanese hip-hop artist Nujabes, released on November 11, 2005, on Nujabes' own record label Hydeout Productions.
+Modal Soul is the second studio album by Japanese record producer, DJ and musician Nujabes, released on November 11, 2005, by Nujabes' own record label, Hydeout Productions.
+It would be the final album released by Nujabes during his lifetime before his untimely death in 2010.

 Like its predecessor, Metaphorical Music, Modal Soul fuses jazzy, smooth rhythms and hip hop.
 The album features artists Cise Starr and Akin (of CYNE), Terry Callier, Shing02, Substantial, Pase Rock, Apani B and Uyama Hiroto.
-It was the final studio album released during Nujabes' lifetime.
+It was the final studio album released by Nujabes during his lifetime.